-If you have been charged with a misdemeanor DUI, contact the Law Office of Elliott Kanter for a no-cost, no-obligation consultation with an experienced DUI attorney.
+If you have been charged with a misdemeanor DUI in San Diego, contact The Law Office of Elliott Kanter for a no-cost, no-obligation consultation with an experienced DUI attorney.

 Being charged with a DUI doesn’t mean you’re guilty.
 In 2007, there were 203,866 DUI arrests in the state of California.
 And of those, 153,348 of these crimes ended in convictions.
 So if you are facing DUI charges, you might think that it’s pointless to fight the case and plead guilty.

 But not so fast.
-At the Law Offices of Elliott N. Kanter, we’ll take the time to ask the right questions.
+At The Law Office of Elliott Kanter, we’ll take the time to ask the right questions.
 How much did you drink?
 How much sleep did you get?
 Was the officer sloppy in conducting the roadside investigation?
 Was the testing equipment faulty?
-With an experienced San Diego misdemeanor DUI attorney on your side, you’ll have a knowledgeable ally.
-The Law Offices of Elliott N. Kanter will help you deal with both aspects of your DUI charges: the DMV and the court system.
+With an experienced San Diego DUI attorney on your side, you’ll have a knowledgeable ally.
+The Law Office of Elliott Kanter will help you deal with both aspects of your DUI charges: the DMV and the court system.
 The minute your case is entered into the system, the DMV will begin the process to suspend your license.
 You must respond right away.
 It’s in your best interest to secure legal representation right away.
 It’s your freedom.

 In California, it is unlawful for any person to drive a motor vehicle while under the influence of any kind of alcoholic beverage or drug.
 If you have a 0.8 percent or more blood alcohol concentration, you will be charged with DUI.
 When an officer pulls you over for suspected DUI, he may ask you to perform a series of field sobriety tests.
 It is at the arresting officer’s discretion whether you submit to a breathalyzer test, blood test, or urine test.
 If you refuse to submit to testing, the California Department of Motor Vehicles (DMV) will be notified and will suspend your driving privilege for one year.